-For costs, information, and/or forms, contact the Child Care Center at (301) 784-5236.
+For costs, information, and/or forms, contact the Child Care Center at (301) 784-5236 or visit www.allegany.edu/campuskids.

 STUDENT LIFE

 Participation in extracurricular activities encourages personal growth, develops leadership skills, widens social circles, and enhances resumes.
 Student Life offers a variety of extracurricular opportunities from the Student Government Association to clubs/organizations, recreational events, special interest programs diversity, more.
 The Student Life program is developed according to student interest and available resources.